roleoroleo/yi-hack-Allwinner/README.md

 ## Installation

 ### Update Procedure
 1. Format an SD Card as FAT32.
 It's recommended to format the card in the camera using the camera's native format function.
+If the card is already formatted, remove all the files.
 2. Download the latest release from [the Releases page](https://github.com/roleoroleo/yi-hack-Allwinner/releases)
 3. Extract the contents of the archive to the root of your SD card.
 4. Insert the SD Card and reboot the camera